Jump to contentJump to menu

 A tax-free ABLE account lets people with disabilities save some money without affecting their benefits.
 It also allows family and friends to give them money to use for a variety of expenses.

-If you have a disability that meets Social Security’s standards for adults (SSA’s standards for blindness are different), and your disability began before you turned 26, you can open an ABLE account.
+If you have a disability that meets the Social Security Administration's disability standards (SSA has different standards for children, for adults, and for blindness), and your disability began before you turned 26, you can open an ABLE account.
 This can help you:

 The bottom line: An ABLE account means that you can save up money without losing your benefits.
 It also lets family and friends give you money without affecting your benefits.

-You definitely qualify for an ABLE account if you get benefits like Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Childhood Disability Benefits (CDB), Medicaid (based on your disability), or Medicaid's NJ WorkAbility program, because they all use SSA's disability standards for adults.
+You definitely qualify for an ABLE account if you get benefits like Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Childhood Disability Benefits (CDB), Medicaid (based on your disability), or Medicaid's NJ WorkAbility program, because they all use SSA's disability standards.
+(SSA has different standards for children, for adults, and for blindness.)
 If you don’t get disability-based benefits, you may be able to “self-certify” that your disability meets SSA’s standards.

 Opening an ABLE Account